Maximizing Savings in Field Service Operations

 Cases requiring on-site visits only · $1,200 per visit · baseline first-time fix: 65%

-Key takeaway: Improving first-time fix rate from 65% to 85% — a 20-point lift — eliminates roughly 360 return visits per year on our reference operation.
+Key takeaway: Improving the first-time fix rate from 65% to 85% — a 20-point lift — eliminates roughly 360 return visits per year in our reference operation.
 That's over $430,000 in avoided repeat dispatch costs.

 The interplay between remote closure and first-time fix is powerful.
-Remote closure shrinks the pool of cases that need on-site visits.
-First-time fix rate then ensures that the remaining visits are efficient — one trip, done right.
+Remote closure reduces the number of cases needing on-site visits.
+The first-time fix rate ensures that the remaining visits are efficient — one trip, done right.

 Third Lever: Spare Parts Waste

-This is the lever that doesn't get enough attention.
-When a technician travels to site without a clear diagnosis, they pack "just in case" parts.
-When the diagnosis turns out to be wrong, the wrong part gets installed — or a perfectly good part gets swapped out unnecessarily.
+This lever often goes unnoticed.
+When a technician travels to the site without a clear diagnosis, they bring along "just in case" parts.
+If the diagnosis is incorrect, the wrong part gets installed — or a perfectly good part gets swapped out unnecessarily.
 Either way, money is wasted.

-The spare parts problem has two faces: faulty part usage (installing the wrong component because the root cause wasn't properly identified) and unnecessary replacements (swapping parts that didn't need replacing because the technician was guessing).
-Both are direct consequences of poor pre-visit diagnosis.
+The spare parts issue has two aspects: faulty part usage (installing the wrong component due to improper diagnosis) and unnecessary replacements (swapping parts that didn't need replacing because the technician was guessing).
+Both stem from poor pre-visit diagnosis.

-With Remote Assist and Digital Twins, the diagnosis happens before the truck rolls.
-The remote expert and on-site operator can visually identify the failed component, cross-reference it in the 3D parts catalog, and confirm exactly what needs to be replaced.
+With Remote Assist and Digital Twins, diagnosis occurs before the truck rolls.
+The remote expert and on-site operator can visually identify the failed component, cross-reference it in the 3D parts catalog, and confirm exactly what needs replacing.
 The technician arrives with the right part — not a van full of maybes.

 Spare Parts Cost: Misdiagnosis vs. Accurate Pre-Visit Diagnosis